Quail58/Quail58/README.md

 - 👋 Hi, I’m @Quail58
 - 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Javascript using The Odin Project.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me jhngbsn09@gmail.com